UstadMobile/UstadMobile/core/Module.md

 Client:

-* SaveLocalUrisAsBlobsUseCase : save data from local URI(s) as a blob(s).
+* SaveLocalUrisAsBlobsUseCase : saves data from local URI(s) as blob(s).
-** Android/JVM: SaveLocalUrisAsBlobsUseCase will run an SHA256 checksum and store the blob in its own local cache as /api/blob/sha256.
+** Android/Desktop: SaveLocalUrisAsBlobsUseCase will run an SHA256 checksum and store the blob in its own local cache as /api/blob/sha256.
 It will then use BlobUploadClientUseCase to upload the blobs saved to the upstream server.
 BlobUploadClientUseCase uses ChunkedUploadClientUseCase to upload each blob (in chunks) to the server.